Unboundedness for motivic invariants of birational automorphisms: Introduction

 Separating motivic invariants into horizontal and vertical parts allows for an inductive approach to their computation.
 For example, when $\chr(\k) = 0$, we can consider the maximal rationally connected (MRC) fibration $X \overset{\pi}\dto B$.
 By the uniqueness of the MRC fibration, every $\phi \in \Bir(X)$ induces a birational self-map of $\pi$.
 Using the MRC fibration, horizontal and vertical invariants, and our previous results \cite{BirMot, LSZ20}, we prove the following:

 \begin{theorem}[= Theorem \ref{thm-van3fold}] Let $X$ be a $3$-dimensional variety over an algebraically closed field $\k$ of characteristic zero.
 Then $c(\Bir(X)) = 0$. \end{theorem}

 Let us explain the context of this theorem.
-The corresponding result for surfaces over an algebraically closed field is trivial, and over an arbitrary perfect field $\k$ the result is deduced from the Minimal Model Program and Sarkisov link factorization for surfaces in \cite{LSZ20}, where the study of such questions was initiated.
+The corresponding result for surfaces over an algebraically closed field is trivial, and over an arbitrary perfect field $\k$ the vanishing result for surfaces was deduced from the Minimal Model Program and Sarkisov link factorization in \cite{LSZ20}, where the study of such questions was initiated.
 In dimension $3$, the corresponding result is \emph{false} \cite[\S 3.3]{BirMot} over many nonclosed fields (such as $\k = \Q$), but it is known to be true when $\k$ is algebraically closed of characteristic zero and $X$ is rationally connected \cite[Proposition 2.6]{BirMot}.
 In dimension at least $4$, the result is also \emph{false}, even over $\k = \C$ \cite[\S 3.4]{BirMot}.

 In all cases where the corresponding result is false, there are nontrivial implications for the group of birational automorphisms $\Bir(X)$ \cite[\S 4]{BirMot}.
 On the other hand, when the result is true, one obtains control over a truncated Grothendieck group of varieties \cite[\S 3.2]{LSZ20}, \cite[\S 2.3]{BirMot}.
 Thus Theorem~\ref{thm:main-intro} closes an important borderline case for this vanishing question.
 The new nontrivial cases that we check are when $X$ is a conic bundle over a non-ruled surface and when $X$ is a rational surface fibration over a positive genus curve.
 The proofs rely on Vanishings I, II and III.